quux00/cmblog/README.md

     user=> (def svr (blog/-main))  ;; starts the Jetty server user=> (.stop @svr)            ;; to stop the Jetty server

-The server listens to port 8083, so go to http://localhost:8083/signup
+The server listens to port 8083, so go to [http://localhost:8083/signup](http://localhost:8083/signup) after starting the server.

 ## License